triankl3/triankl3.github.io/content/projects/procedural-cave-generation/index.md

 **Currently available as an MIT Licensed open-source library for Roblox**, the project features a procedural cave generation system using 3D Perlin noise and a custom object placement algorithm.
 The full source code is available on [GitHub](https://github.com/triankl3/genesis) with a playable and editable demo place on [Roblox](https://www.roblox.com/games/15529154687/Genesis-Demo).

 The system has seen many revisions, and was originally created for the now discontinued FPS game CASHMINER.
-It was used to generate the the destructible environments in which players would fight.
+It was used to generate destructible environments in which players would fight for resources using advanced movement techniques.
 For more information about the game and it's development process you can read: [The foundation of an FPS game in Roblox](/projects/the-foundation-of-an-fps-game-in-roblox).

 This system grew organically over a few years as new requirements were added to the project.
 Nonetheless, the core goals of the system stayed the same:
 1. Procedurally generate cave environments